Mentors-Outreach/mentors-outreach/community-guidelines.md

 ---
 *Last updated: August 22, 2021*

+At Mentors Outreach, we want to foster a diverse and transparent space that gives an equitable voice to every member of our community.
+In order to do this, we need to create an online space where every member can feel welcome

+While we are a self-moderating community, we also have clear values that we want to uphold.
+Here are some common-sense guidelines that’ll help you steer away from trouble and will help us create a healthy community.
+Please refer to these guidelines when writing and flagging posts.

 As a member of Mentors Outreach, we want you to get immediate value from being here.
 That’s why we’re aiming to offer 4 simple things:

 *   Meet people who share your interests, who do the same things, or who care about the same topics.